jjvanderkamp-dotcom/Dashcards/README.md

 - Dryer
 - Dishwasher
 - Trash reminders
-- EV charging
+- EV car charging
+- Car warning
-- Low battery
+- Low batteries
 - Window cleaning
 - Smart home automations
 - Garden watering
 - Alarm notifications
-- And more...
+- And more... (and counting)

+Please contact me if you would like soms more Dashcards.

+I would be happy to make them according to your needs!

 ---